prana-W/btw_cli/README.md

 - `Open`: For opening URLs in the default browser
 - `Figlet`: For adding ASCI art to the terminal output
 - `Gradient String`: For gradient-colored terminal output
+- `Cli Table3`: For displaying Attendance data in a tabular format

 ---